 Grand Canyon Skywalk

 Just 120 miles east of Las Vegas, Grand Canyon West is home of the Skywalk, the glass walkway that hangs 4,000 feet above the canyon floor.
 Opened in 2007, this magnificent structure cost $30 million.
 The Skywalk offers multiple viewpoints of the canyon and the Colorado River.
 As you wait in line to walk on the Skywalk, you can read exhibit panels on the walls, explaining the history of the Hualapai tribe.

-In 2017, the Sa'Nya-Wa Restaurant opened on the second floor of the Skywalk building.
+The Sky View Restaurant is on the second floor of the Skywalk building.
 It offers panoramic views of the top of the canyon and American cuisine like hamburgers, grilled cheese sandwiches, chili cheese dogs and chicken tenders.

 Beyond the Skywalk, you can visit a replica Native American village with representative dwellings from Hualapai, Navajo, Hopi, Havasupai and Plains Native Americans.
 You also can watch daily Native American live dance performances in the amphitheater.
 There are snack stations and gift shops in the area, as well.